 For more information:

-Prevent Water Pollution – Plant a Rain Garden!
+Help Prevent Water Pollution: Plant a Rain Garden!

-If you tend to have a lot of water that collects in your yard or roadway during a rainstorm, you may want to consider redirecting it toward a rain garden, which will help to divert the water into the soil, allowing it to slowly filter into the ground rather than flow directly into storm drains, ponds or lakes.
+Heavy rain events are becoming more frequent in our area.
+If water tends to collect in your yard or roadway during a rainstorm, you may want to consider redirecting it toward a rain garden, which will help to divert the water into the soil, allowing it to slowly filter into the ground rather than flow directly into storm drains, ponds or lakes.

 The reason for diverting rainwater into a rain garden is to help prevent water pollution.